You may be able to manage the symptoms of COPD exacerbations with medication and oxygen. In some cases, you may need emergency treatment.

 COPD flares can be frightening and uncomfortable, but their effects go beyond the attack itself.
-Research shows that the more exacerbations you experience, the more hospitalizations you’ll need.
+The more exacerbations you experience, the more hospitalizations you may need.

-Learning to prevent and manage exacerbations can help you stay on top of initial signs of an attack, be healthier, and avoid urgent trips to the doctor.
+Learning to prevent and manage exacerbations can help you stay on top of the initial signs of an attack and avoid urgent trips to the doctor.

 During a COPD exacerbation, your airway and lung functions change quickly and dramatically.
 You may suddenly experience more mucus clogging your bronchial tubes, or the muscles around your airways may constrict significantly, cutting off your air supply.

 Do not wait to see if your COPD symptoms improve.
-If you’re struggling to breathe and your symptoms are getting worse, you need to medicate appropriately and right away.
+If you’re having difficulty and your symptoms are getting worse, medicate appropriately and right away.

 Common short-acting bronchodilators are anticholinergics and beta2-agonists.
 They’ll get to work more effectively if you use them with either a spacer or nebulizer.

-Corticosteroids reduce swelling and may help to widen your airways to let more air in and out of your lungs.
-If you don’t already include them in your treatment plan, your doctor may prescribe corticosteroids for a week or more after a flare to help get the inflammation under control.
+Oral corticosteroids reduce swelling and may help widen your airways to let more air in and out of your lungs.

 In some situations, rescue medication, anti-inflammatory steroids, and oxygen therapy won’t bring your exacerbation symptoms back down to a manageable state.

-If you notice that your at-home treatment isn’t bringing you relief, it’s best for you to reach out for help.
-Call an ambulance, or have a loved one make the call for you.
-Once you arrive at the hospital, you may need an intravenous bronchodilator like theophylline to help bring your symptoms under control.
+If you notice that your at-home treatment isn’t bringing you relief, it’s best to reach out for help.
+Call an ambulance or have a loved one make the call for you.

 During an episode, try to stay calm to minimize your symptoms.
 But if you feel overwhelmed, reach out for help right away.